-Quip is a beautiful mobile productivity suite that enables you to collaborate on any device.
+Quip is the modern productivity suite that simplifies your life and helps your team get work done faster.
 Quip combines chat, documents, spreadsheets, checklists, and more in a simple and elegant interface that makes collaboration easy.
 With Quip, you work with people, not files.

 Thousands of companies from a wide range of industries have adopted Quip to make communication and collaboration more efficient.
 Quip was founded by Bret Taylor and Kevin Gibbs, who worked together at Google.
 Bret and Kevin have created or worked on some of today's most widely used products, including Google Maps, Google App Engine and Facebook.
 They've hired a small team of people who are passionate about technology and about creating products for work that you actually enjoy using every day.